-At March 31, 2007, we operated 3,378 company-owned stores nationwide and in Canada and Puerto Rico, including 21 stores in Wisconsin operated by a subsidiary, Get It Now, LLC, under the name "Get It Now," and seven stores in Canada operated by a subsidiary, Rent-A-Centre Canada, Ltd., under the name "Rent-A-Centre."
+At September 30, 2007, we operated 3,361 company-owned stores nationwide and in Canada and Puerto Rico, including 23 stores under the name "Get It Now" and eight stores in Canada under the name "Rent-A-Centre."
 Rent-A-Center's primary operating segment consists of leasing household durable goods to customers on a rent-to-own basis.
-Get It Now offers merchandise on an installment sales basis in Wisconsin.
+Get It Now offers merchandise on an installment sales basis.

-As of March 31, 2007, we offered an array of financial services in 177 of our existing rent-to-own stores in 15 states under the name "Cash AdvantEdge."
+As of September 30, 2007, we offered an array of financial services in 282 of our existing rent-to-own stores in 15 states under the name "Cash AdvantEdge."
 The financial services offered include, but are not limited to, short term secured and unsecured loans, debit cards, check cashing and money transfer services.

 ColorTyme, Inc., an indirect wholly-owned subsidiary of Rent-A-Center, is a nationwide franchisor of rent-to-own stores.
-At March 31, 2007, ColorTyme had 280 franchised stores operating in 38 states.
+At September 30, 2007, ColorTyme had 216 franchised stores operating in 33 states.
 ColorTyme's primary source of revenue is the sale of rental merchandise to its franchisees, who in turn offer the merchandise to the general public for rent or purchase under a rent-to-own program.
 The balance of ColorTyme's revenue is generated primarily from royalties based on franchisees' monthly gross revenues.

 New Accounting Pronouncements.
 In September 2006, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards No. 157, Fair Market Measurements ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value and expands disclosures required for fair value measurements.
-SFAS 157 applies to other accounting pronouncements that require fair value measurements; however, it does not require any new fair value measurements.
+SFAS 157 applies to other accounting pronouncements that require fair value measurements but it does not require any new fair value measurements.
 SFAS 157 is effective on a prospective basis for the reporting period beginning January 1, 2008.
 We do not believe the impact of adopting SFAS 157 will have a material effect on our consolidated statement of earnings, financial condition, statement of cash flows or earnings per share.